navisihota/Machine-Learning/README.md

 Supervised Learning:

+  1.Regression,Classification
-  1.Regression,Classification                                                                                                                                                     2.Techniques for Regression and Classification
+  2.Techniques for Regression and Classification 2.Techniques for Regression and Classification